revathi/trading-services/README.md

 # trading-services
-# This contains the backend servi
+# This contains the backend services for ipo trading app